usnistgov/thermoextrap/README.md

 - sympy
 - pymbar (optional)

-See IG_example.ipynb for a Jupyter notebook tutorial.
+See Ideal_Gas_Example.ipynb for a Jupyter notebook tutorial.